arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-6.md

 value and it's not there, you just create it from thin air, returning a function that requires it.
 It will be your caller's duty to provide it.
-Doing so, you are propagating up to the call site, and through the Type Sytem, your need.
-The Type Sytem will make sure that this need is not ignored.
+Doing so, you are propagating up to the call site, and through the Type System, your need.
+The Type System will make sure that this need is not ignored.

 Cool.
 You have `count` out of thin air.
 You can index the left branch,